stencila/libdh/README.md

  git clone https://github.com/your_username/lib-domain
 ```

-write your functions and tests locally, and push your changes back to the repository you imported.
+write your functions and tests locally (using the templates - please see the details above),
+and push your changes back to the repository you imported.

 ```
  git push origin master